voideditor/void/CONTRIBUTING.md

 # Contributing to LineMage

 Welcome! 👋 This is a guide on how to contribute to LineMage.
-We want to make it as easy as possible to contribute, so if you have any questions or comments, reach out via email or Discord!
+We want to make it as easy as possible to contribute, so if you have any questions or comments, reach out via email or discord!

 There are 3 main ways to contribute:

-- Suggest New Features
+- Suggest New Features (discord)
-- Improve Documentation
-- Build New Features
+- Build New Features (below)

 See the [Roadmap](#roadmap) section for a list of the most important features to build, or feel free to build your own features.